codexjr-dev/projexa-api/COLLAB.md

 ### 👨‍💻 Developers

 The Developers are responsible for **turning product requirements into working software**.
 They collaborate closely, self-organize, and continuously communicate to achieve sprint goals.
-Developers also participate in Scrum events and **maintain a commitment to delivering high-quality products**.
+Developers also participate in SCRUM events and **maintain a commitment to delivering high-quality products**.

 ### 👩‍🎨 UI Designers